ahamlinman/importbounce/README.md

 ## Deployment

-The `CloudFormation/` directory includes an AWS CloudFormation template (`Template.yaml`) and helper script (`cf.sh`) that deploys importbounce as an AWS Lambda function in the `us-east-1` region serving a single custom domain name through CloudFront. `cd` into that directory and run `./cf.sh help` for more information.
+This repository includes a CloudFormation template (`CloudFormation.yaml`) and a helper script (`hfc`) to deploy importbounce as an AWS Lambda function in the `us-east-1` region serving a single custom domain name through CloudFront.

+To prepare the deployment:

+1. Install and configure the AWS CLI, and ensure that it has access to ECR and CloudFormation.
+2. Create an AWS ECR repository in the us-east-1 region.
+3. Copy `hfc.local.example.toml` to `hfc.local.toml`, and update all the values in the file to match your desired configuration.
+4. Run `./hfc build-deploy [stack]` to start deploying your first stack, **but see the directions below to complete the initial deployment**.
+To deploy additional stacks using the same build, run `./hfc deploy [stack]`.

-Before the stack can be fully deployed for the first time, you will need to go into the AWS Certificate Manager and follow the directions to validate the TLS certificate generated for your domain.
-After the initial deployment, you will need to upload your TOML configuration to the S3 bucket created by CloudFormation, then set up a CNAME to the CloudFront domain. `cf.sh` will print more information about this after you deploy the stack.
+While the initial deployment of the stack is in progress, you will need to go into AWS Certificate Manager manually and follow the directions to validate the TLS certificate generated for your domain.
+After the initial deployment finishes, you will need to upload your TOML configuration to the S3 bucket created by CloudFormation, then set up a CNAME to the CloudFront domain with your DNS host. `hfc` will print the S3 path and CloudFront domain after every successful stack deployment.

 Note that the template can only be deployed to `us-east-1`, as CloudFront requires the generated TLS certificate to be there.
+The `hfc` helper script will automatically override the region for all AWS CLI commands.

 If you don't wish to use the serverless AWS Lambda deployment, you can run importbounce as a standard HTTP server by passing the `-http` flag with a